bernalde/QuIPML22/lecture.md

 - Lecture 9: Quantum Annealing, Quantum-Inspired Heuristics, Benchmarking, and Parameter settings.<br>
 <a href="slides/18-819F Lecture 9 - Quantum Annealing, Quantum-Inspired Heuristics, Benchmarking, and Parameter setting.pdf" download>Slides</a>

+- Lecture 10: Axioms of Quantum Mechanics.<br>
+<a href="slides/QUIP and QML Lecture 10 - Axioms of Quantum Mechanics.pdf" download>Slides</a>

+- Lecture 11: Introduction to Quantum Gates and Circuits.<br>
+<a href="slides/18-819F Lecture 11 - Introduction to Quantum Gates and Circuits.pdf" download>Slides</a>

 <!-- - Lecture 7: Convolutional Neural Networks.<br>
 <a href="slides/QUIP and QML Lecture 7 - Convolutional Neural Networks.pdf" download>Slides</a>